piiano/vault-typescript/sdk/forms/README.md

 ###### KeyboardEvent

-For convenience sack, when a keyboard event (`keydown`, `keyup`, or `keypress`) occurs in the view, the event object is serialized and dispatched to the hosting page as a regular keyboard event so keybindings defined on the page can be triggered even when the view is focused.
+For simplicity, when a keyboard event (`keydown`, `keyup`, or `keypress`) occurs in the view, the event object is serialized and dispatched to the hosting page as a regular keyboard event so keybindings defined on the page can be triggered even when the view is focused.
 The view also adds a `trustedEventKey` property to the event object.
-This property can be used with the `copy` method to ensure to tell the view that the event was triggered by a trusted source and skip showing the confirmation dialog.
+This property can be used with the `copy` method to ensure that the event was triggered by a trusted source and skip showing the confirmation dialog.

 ##### Returned Object